chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 ################

 #.
 Build the target with debug enabled (the file ``<TC2_WORKSPACE>/build-scripts/config`` can be configured to enable debug);
 #.
-Run Buildroot/Android as described in the section ``Running the software on FVP`` with the extra parameters ``-e -S`` to attach to the debugger.
+Run the distro as described in the section ``Running the software on FVP`` with the extra parameters ``-- -S`` to attach to the debugger.
 The full command should look like the following:

 	::

-	./run-scripts/tc2/run_model.sh -m <model binary path> -d <buildroot|android-fvp> -e -S
+	./run-scripts/tc2/run_model.sh -m <model binary path> -d <distro> -- -S

 #.
 Select the target created as mentioned in ``Creating a new connection`` and ``connect to target`` from debug control console.
 #.
 After connection, use options in debug control console (highlighted in the below diagram) or the keyboard shortcuts to ``step``, ``run`` or ``halt``.